 starting from the cube

-A truncation through the midpoints of three convergent edges leads to the cuboctahedron; passing through the centres of three convergent faces leads to the regular octahedron; for the truncated cube we have to use the regular octagon; concerning the small rhombicuboctahedron, its 48 edges are the sides of six regular octagons, two by two "parallel or orthogonal" (the vertices of the solid are the vertices of six squares; the central symmetries about the centres of the faces allow to place this points easily).
+A truncation through the midpoints of three convergent edges leads to the cuboctahedron; the centres of three convergent faces define a face of the regular octahedron; for the truncated cube we have to use the regular octagon; concerning the small rhombicuboctahedron, its 48 edges are the sides of six regular octagons, two by two "parallel or orthogonal" (the vertices of the solid are the 24 vertices of six squares; the central symmetries about the centres of the cube's faces allow to place this points easily).

-Using the centres of the cube faces, we get the Kepler star (anticube).
+Using the centres of the cube's faces, we get the Kepler star (anticube).

 By adding on each face of the cube (edge e) a pyramid with square base and a hight e/2 we get the rhombic dodecahedron; likewise by adding on each face a pentahedron-shaped "roof" (height h=e/2φ and length of the top edge l=2×h=e/φ where φ denotes the golden ratio, that means around e×0.3 and e×0.6) we get the regular dodecahedron (see the animations).